Obi-Dan66/eye-test-deploy/README.md

 Adding shade sizing.✅

-Add a conditional case to the instructions when the slider for shade is not moved.
+Add a conditional case to the instructions when the slider for shade is not moved.✅

-Add animation to the last case in the instructions (sharp, contrast tests).

 Add a page and click through to the result page on the map.✅